 Likewise, with his registered cows, he moved from a 45-day to 32-day calving period, dropped from 4% to 2% open, and bred 97% on the first cycle, an increase of 12% compared to the previous year.

 The Amaferm® advantage in the VitaFerm mineral products that Farnsworth feeds plays a big role in his herd’s reproductive success.
-Amaferm is a precision-based prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
-It is research-proven to increase the energy available to the animal resulting in more milk production as well as to the ability to initiate and maintain pregnancy and fertility.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.

 “I feel like there is less stress on my cows from a nutrition and reproductive standpoint, since I’ve made this mineral switch,” Farnsworth said.